vortexntnu/vortex-vkf/vortex-filtering/include/vortex_filtering/filters/README.md

 # Filters
-This folder contains the filters.
-They are based on Kalman filters
+This folder contains various filters

 All classes and functions are under the namespace `vortex::filters`.

 ## EKF
 This class represents an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter).
 It is a template class with parameters `DynamicModelT` and `SensorModelT` for the dynamic model and sensor model respectively.
 The models have to be derived from `vortex::models::DynamicModelLTV` and `vortex::models::SensorModelLTV`.
+All methods are static, so there is no need to create an instance of this class.

 ### Usage
 ```cpp